See below for information about JUC's campus policies and services.

 Our campus is not air conditioned.
 However, on hot days (early fall, late spring), rooms can be cooled sufficiently by opening the windows at night and in the morning, and closing them in the afternoon.
 Jerusalem enjoys wonderful afternoon breezes off of the Mediterranean, and our thick, stone walls do the rest to keep our buildings at a comfortable temperature in the summer.
 We have enough fans to help cool those stubbornly hot or stuffy places.

-While we have central heating on campus, most rooms will not receive heat to a level which most North American students are accustomed.
+While we have central heating on campus, most rooms will not receive heat to a level which students may be accustomed to.
 During cold weather, rooms are heated from 5am-10am and again from 5pm-10pm.
 In the winter, hot water for showers is available during room heating hours only.
 Please time your showers accordingly, and keep your showers to a reasonable length so that all students may have hot water.

 A very limited number of parking spaces are available at the entrance to the university.
-Our parking area sometimes becomes quite crowded, even to the point of having to block some cars in.
-Vehicles are also quite expensive to purchase and maintain in Israel (prices are double that of a comparable vehicle purchased in the U.S., and gasoline costs $8.00 per gallon).
+Our parking area can become crowded, at times blocking cars in.
+Vehicles are also quite expensive to purchase and maintain in Israel (prices are double that of a comparable vehicle purchased in the U.S., and gasoline costs around $8.00 per gallon).
 It is no longer possible to ship a vehicle purchased outside of Israel into the country and keep it for more than 6 months without shipping it back.
 Because of all this this, it is simply not feasible for on-campus students to have a vehicle.
-Cars may be rented nearby campus for reasonable prices.
+Cars may be rented near campus for reasonable prices.

 Sunbathing is permitted only on the 4th floor rooftop terrace of the main building.
 Please note that tar on the roof can ruin clothing and towels.
 JUC linens, blankets, and mattresses may not be used for sunbathing.
 Please do not lie, stand or walk on the domes as this causes them to leak water during the winter into the rooms below.